What Are API Security Best Practices?

 Gartner estimates that "by 2022, API abuses will move from infrequent to the most frequent attack vector, resulting in data breaches for enterprise web applications".
 This means API Security will be the topmost cause of concern for enterprises working with web applications.
 By deduction, best practices should quickly be enforced to prevent hackers from jeopardising APIs within a company.

-What are then the best practices to prevent from an API breach?
+What are then the best practices to prevent from an API Security breach?

 To dig into the best practices, that's best to split them into three different categories: Prevent, Measure, and Take action.